Leakage Subspace Precoding and Scheduling for Physical Layer Security in Multi-User XL-MIMO Systems: User scheduling and precoding design

 i.e., the first column of the former matrix computation.
 As such, we ensure that the precoder for each user $k\in\mathcal{S}^{(i)}$ belongs to the intersection of the subspaces $(\mathfrak{I}_{\bar{k}}^{(i)})^\perp\cap \mathfrak{L}_{\rm k}^\perp$.
 Again, the precoders are normalized by $\B{w}_{\rm k}=\boldsymbol{\omega}_{k}/\|\boldsymbol{\omega}_{k}\|$, $\forall k\in\mathcal{S}^{(i)}$ and waterfilling is used for power allocation $\B{P}$.
 Regarding the update of the priorities in \eqref{eq:prioritiesUpdates}, the same expression can be used but now including the projector $\boldsymbol{\Pi}_{\rm k}$.

 The key difference of this second scenario is that the legitimate user $k$ is only forced to deal with the \ac{LINR} corresponding to those eavesdroppers clustered around him, which in turn are known to be the more detrimental ones for physical layer security \cite{vazquez2018physical}.
-Therefore, the available \ac{DoF} for precoding are larger, in general, than in the \ac{TC} scenario.
-This additional flexibility will be more effectively exploited in the case of the \ac{SW} model, as it increases the advantages of the extra \ac{DoF} provided by the distance.
+Therefore, the available degrees of freedom for precoding design are larger, in general, than in the \ac{TC} scenario.
+This additional flexibility will be more effectively exploited under the \ac{SW} model, taking advantage of the interference and leakage reduction provided by distance.